erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 The following output files will be generated in the output directory.

-* `beam_opcodes.c` - Defines static data used by the loader (`beam_load.c`).
-Data about generic instructions, specific instructions (including how to pack their operands), and transformation rules are all part of this file.
+* `beam_opcodes.c` - Defines static data used by the loader (`beam_load.c`), providing information about generic and specific instructions, as well as all C code for the transformation rules.

 * `beam_opcodes.h` - Miscellaneous preprocessor definitions, mainly
 used by `beam_load.c` but also by `beam_{hot,warm,cold}.h`.

-* `beam_transform.c` - Implementation of guard constraints and generators
-called from transformation rules.

 For the traditional BEAM interpreter, the following files are also
 generated: